seed-run/homepage/_docs/adding-a-build-spec.md

 ### Build Spec Examples

-You can use these build environment variables to customize your build process.
-Here are a couple of examples of what you could do with them.
+Here are a couple of examples of what you could do in a build spec.

 #### Run a script after deploy only in prod